statichunt/geeky-hugo/exampleSite/content/blog/statistics-freelancers-should-know.md

 ### 3. Remote Work is the New Norm

 Remote work has become the new norm due to advancements in technology, enabling seamless communication and collaboration from anywhere.
 Organizations recognize the cost-saving benefits, increased productivity, and access to a global talent pool, solidifying remote work as a permanent fixture in modern work culture.
-With the right skills and strategies, you can begin your journey to work from home.
+With the right skills and strategies, you can begin your journey to [remote work from home opportunities](/blog/remote-job-opportunities/).

 98% of respondents want to work remotely, at least some of the time, for the rest of their careers (Source: Buffer's State of Remote Work report).